zah20/pwmgr/README.md

           Show all entries from database sorted by most recently updated

-          * Can be useful to check which entries got & when
+          * Can be useful to check which entries got updated & when

     pwmgr [copy, -c] [record number]